Semitruck wreck near Syringa closes U.S. Highway 12

-SYRINGA — An 18-wheel propane semitruck slid off U.S. Highway 12 near Syringa this afternoon and has caused the highway to be closed, the Idaho County Sheriff's Office announced.
+SYRINGA — An 18-wheel propane semitruck slid off U.S. Highway 12 near Syringa on Tuesday afternoon and caused the highway to be closed, the Idaho County Sheriff’s Office announced.

 Road conditions are snowy and slick, and drivers are asked to use caution, according to the news release.